0xSero/partisia-docs/docs/smart-contracts/smart-contract-interactions-on-the-blockchain.md

 ## Contract-to-contract with callback

-Incorporating callbacks into our mental model introduces a layer of interaction possibilities, especially with secondary contracts.
 When a user sends a signed transaction, it creates an action.
 This action has a _callback_, which is an _anticipatory_ event for a subsequent action within the same contract.

-A callback is created when an action is executed within Smart Contract 2.
+Expanding on the former example: When creating an auction you would need a callback to give information whether the token contracts escrow transfer was a success or failure to update the highest bid on your auction contract.
+A callback is created when an action is executed within the token contract.
-This callback event will either succeed or fail.
-Whether the callback fails or succeeds it will send the status in addition to any data it may carry.
-The information sent from Smart Contract 2 to Smart Contract 1 can be changed within the code of the action.
-Subsequently, this callback event spawns a callback action for Smart Contract 1.
+Whether the action creating the callback fails or succeeds it will send the actions status with the callback in addition to any data it may carry.
+The information sent from the token contract to the auction contract can be changed within the code of the action.
+Subsequently, this callback event spawns a callback action for the auction contract, thus changing the state.

 Smart Contract 1 callback-starting action sets in motion a potential sequence of state changes.
 Typically, the state remains unaltered after the initial action, with transformations anticipated only after the